universal-meaning-map/index/README.md

 It should allow for the highest degree of flexibility regarding how the user organizes the information and the relations between each element.
 It should not be restricted by the interface, or the underling file-system.

 ### Data
 In the system we're describing,`data` lives separated from the `information`.
-What that means is we only take care on how do the information is organized (the realtionships between data).
+What that means is that we take care on how do the information is organized (the realtionships between data).
 The storage and retrival of data is delegated to another system powered by [IPFS](https://ipfs.io).

 So what we will call `data` to refer to an item of the file system, even if in the background is just a reference pointing to some bytes.